sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Full Join/content.rst

 * The identifiers specified in the using clause, or all the identifiers if the clause is not present, which appear once;
-* The remaining identifiers and measures coming from exactly one input data set, which appear once;
+* The remaining identifiers, measures and attributes coming from exactly one input data set, which appear once;
-* The remaining identifiers and measures coming from multiple data sets, which appear as many times as the data sets they come from; names of each of these components are prefixed with the alias of the data set they come from, separated by the “#” symbol; in this context, the symbol “#” does not denote the membership operator, but acts just as a separator between the data set and the component name.
-If the aliases are not defined, the names are prefixed with the data set name;
+* The remaining identifiers, measures and attributes coming from multiple data sets, which appear as many times as the data sets they come from; names of each of these components are prefixed with the alias of the data set they come from, separated by the “#” symbol; in this context, the symbol “#” does not denote the membership operator, but acts just as a separator between the data set and the component name.
+If the aliases are not defined, the names are prefixed with the data set name.
-* The viral attributes, coming from any number of Data Sets, which appear once.

 Then, subsequent clauses in the **full_join** are procedurally evaluated on the virtual data set VDS₁ as follows.